Daleks in Manhattan & Evolution of the Daleks

 Series 3 was launched on 21st March with an extravagant event at the Mayfair Hotel in London.
 Along with the stars of the show, many famous celebrities also attended including Jonathan Ross, Dawn French and Jennifer Saunders.
 NSD2 was was on-hand, along with the TARDIS prop, for the stars to to be pictured with.

 The exhibit at the popular Spaceport on the Wirral (see Series 2) closed in January 2007 and was moved to the Museum of Science and Industry (MOSI) in Manchester in March.
 Dalek NSDW was part of the collection that relocated.
+The exhibit also featured a Dalek that had been made with an open back so that the public could get in and pretend to be a Dalek – an idea that harked back to the 1980s when Dalek One-7 was cut up for the exhibition at MOMI.

 Back in Cardiff, the ‘Up Close’ exhibits underwent some changes in early 2007.
 Dalek NSDB was resettled into a Doomsday set to reflect the most recent adventure last seen on screen.
 This Planet Earth were employed again to add a new Dalek to the exhibition.
 This time though it was the leader of ‘The Cult’, Dalek Sec – Dalek TPE-SEC (This Planet Earth – Sec).